RoperoIvan/Platformer_DevelopmentClass/README.md

 ﻿# Platformer Game

 We have created a platformer game for the subject of development in our second year of our grade.
-The game has been programmed in C++ and the artwork has been imported from this links:
+The game has been programmed in C++ and the artwork has been imported from these links:

 https://jesse-m.itch.io/jungle-pack  (tilesets)